 So whether you're doing it for the 'gram or looking to better your meals in terms of taste and long-term benefits, here are some of the best superfoods of 2017 to sample in the new year.

-These herbal supplements are wonderful for improving gut health, reducing stress, balancing hormones, and leveling up your sleep quality.
+herbal supplements are wonderful for improving gut health, reducing stress, balancing hormones, and leveling up your sleep quality.
 In other words, you need these now.
+Living Intentions Superfood Popcorn, $4.49, Thrive Market

 I'm honestly overwhelmed by the need to rant and rave to you all about the deliciousness that is this superfood popcorn from Living Intentions, because holy taste buds, this bag is a snacking game-changer.